Supermagnum/Sleipnir/README.md

 DAB radio receiver with Traffic Message Channel, automatically recompute best route if there are any traffical delays.

-2 sound output channels.
+4 sound output channels.
-One sound input channel ( microphone ).
++One sound input channel ( microphone ).

 RTL2832U based usb recevier, this one supports DVB-T and FM and DAB+ (Glass mount antenna?)
 Good quality 4x50W audio amplifier with interface plugs to typical car speaker plugs.